 That just about covers the benefits mentioned in the article (if you haven't checked it out by now, you can read it here.)
 Belly dance offers countless other benefits as well, which you may have noticed if you already practice it.
 What positive impact has belly dance had in your life, health, or well-being?
 What are the benefits you've personally experienced from it?
 Was This Post Helpful?Was this post helpful?
 Would you like to learn more about belly dance?
 Hit "like" below, share, and leave a comment with your feedback!

+You can also visit our blog map to find more posts like this, or subscribe to our newsletter, YouTube channel, or Facebook page to be the first to find out about our next post.
+If you'd like to learn belly dance online with us, check out our available classes here.
 What is mahraganat music & dance?
 Today our guest author Aasiyah explains the origin and cultural context of this musical genre that is taking the belly dance world by storm. ![]() Recently there has been quite a bit of discussion in the belly dance world regarding mahraganat- the music, the dance associated with the music, its incorporation into belly dance performances, and costuming.
 Even though the music genre is incredibly popular, both in Egypt and abroad, there is still a good deal of confusion and misunderstanding of what is mahraganat.
 First, a vocabulary lesson: mahraganat (مهرجانات) translates to ‘festivals’, plural.
 Mahragan (مهرجان) translates to ‘festival’, singular.
 The style of music is named as such because of its origins.
 The music itself can be labeled as either mahraganat or mahragan; the words are used interchangeably.
 So, what are the origins of this music genre?
 I wrote and published an article in 2018 breaking down the history of mahraganat.
 Briefly, mahraganat is a type of music that originated from the lower socio-economic classes of Cairo.
 The genre began as an underground music movement when pioneering producers DJ Figo and Ala Fifty created loud, exciting music using predominantly synthesizers and autotune in the underground clubs of the Egyptian ghettos.
 2012 concert featuring some of the original pioneers of Mahraganat: MC Amin, Saddat & Fifty From the Underground to the Vernacular The genre quickly moved from the underground clubs to sha3bi street weddings and into the broader Egyptian population when it became a soundtrack to the 2011 revolution.
 Mahraganat is a type of sha3bi music in the sense that it is a popular genre of music.
 However, just like sha3bi music is not pop music, mahraganat is not technically sha3bi music.
 The language/word choice, vocal usage, and composition are unique to mahragan.
 And even though mahraganat may sample some aspects of western hip hop and rap, it is neither of those things.
 Since the mid-2010s, the music genre has, for lack of a better term, blown up.
 Mahraganat is no longer reserved for underground parties or sha3bi weddings, or even for Egyptians as a matter of fact.
 The music is played in both high-end weddings, exclusive night clubs, cabarets, and tuk-tuks alike.
 The average Egyptian, the wealthy, the poor, the foreigner, all dance to this music.
 It is is played in clubs and restaurants in the west and has even attracted international musical collaborations such as Ya Habibi by Mohammed Ramadan (Egypt) and Gims (France).
 Multinational corporations like Orange™ and Vodafone use mahraganat artists in their branding.
 Mahraganat goes international: Ya Habibi by Mohamed Ramadan (Egypt) and Gims (France) Mahraganat & sha3bi in commercial branding: Oka w Ortega & Ahmed Sheba Orange™ commercial Popular Mahraganat Artists Like any other genre of music, the music within mahraganat varies.
 Artists like Hassan Shakoosh and Omar Kamal (Bint el Giran and Lghbatita) perform a style of mahraganat that is lighter in feeling and content.

 Mohamed Ramadan, actor turned singer, used to predominantly perform mahraganat (Mafia) but has started to move into rap (Enta Gad3).